nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-1/index.md

 ![alt text](img/test_button_scene.png)

-Taking a closer look, we see this is actually the `Game.tscn` scene, not `Main.tscn` - the latter being completely empty.
+Taking a closer look, we see this is actually the `Game.tscn` scene, not `Main.tscn` - the latter being a singular node with a script attached to it.

 Reading the comments in `Main.cs`, we realize that the main scene is used to conditionally run tests.
 Let's skip the specifics for now, as we won't dive into the testing capabilities of Chickensoft at this point.